ksopan/Forest_Fire_Dashboard/README.md

 # Project Summary
-The data visualzation dashboard represents spatio-temporal statistics ana analysis of the Canadian forest fires for the years 1950 to 2020.
-This dashboard helps understanding complex data in simple form.
+The data visualzation dashboard represents spatio-temporal statistics and comprehensive analysis of the Canadian forest fires for the years 1950 to 2020.
+This dashboard helps staeholders understanding complex data into the simpler form.
 In the near future I will be adding more complex stattsical analysis in the dashboard with more functionalities.

 Built with